ppgcourseUB/ppgcourse2023/BayesianInference_RevBayes/Lab_1/Intro_RevBayes_FINAL.md

 So far we've been using RevBayes *interactively*: by typing commands in line-by-line.
 Most often, however, we use *scripts*: a text file that contains a sequence of commands for the program to execute.

-You can "source" the contents of a script from RevBayes using the `source("name of file")` command (the quotation marks are critical!).
-Launch RevBayes with command  `rb` and source the "Intro.Rev" script that contains all commands above.
+You can *source* the contents of a script from RevBayes using the `source("name of file")` command (the quotation marks are critical!).
+Launch RevBayes with command  `rb` and source the `Intro.Rev` script that contains all commands above.

 ```
 source("Intro.Rev")